Combined-cycle power plant

 NPPMCL has signed a contract with Sui Northern Gas Pipelines to supply gas to the power plant.
 Sui Northern will supply gas from the Sawan gas field by constructing a 30in-diameter, 8km-long spur gas pipeline from the offtake point to the power plant.

 The pipeline is expected to be commissioned in the last quarter of 2016.

-Power generated by the Balloki CCP plant will be fed to the nearest 500kV grid station locate at Lahore South.
-Approximately 40km of 500kV transmission lines and a 500kV switchyard and step-up transformers will be constructed to connect to the grid.
+Power generated by the Balloki CCP plant will be fed to the nearest 500kV grid station located at Lahore South.
+Approximately 40km of 500kV transmission lines as well as a 500kV switchyard and step-up transformers will be constructed to connect to the grid.